-By the time you’ve gotten your save-the-date and invitation, have gotten off the plane, and are checked into your hotel, the only thing you have to do for your friend’s wedding is show up on time and have fun, right?
+By the time you’ve gotten your save-the-date and invitation, have gotten off the plane and are checked into your hotel, the only thing you have to do for your friend’s wedding is show up on time and have fun, right?
 Well, sort of.
 There is one thing you’ll have to figure out when you arrive: where to sit at the ceremony!
 If you only know one half of the happy couple, figuring out which side of the aisle to sit on is easy.
 But what if you know both?
 Our experts are here to help you figure it out.

-First, let’s figure out who goes where: in a Christian wedding, the bride stands on the left side of the altar, meaning her family and friends should sit to the left of the aisle and the groom’s relatives and guests should sit to the right.
+First, let’s figure out who goes where: at a Christian wedding, the bride stands on the left side of the altar, meaning her family and friends should sit to the left of the aisle and the groom’s relatives and guests should sit to the right.
 This tradition goes back to ancient times (or at least medieval ones), when a groom needed to be able to access his sword—held with his right hand, and hung on his left hip—in the event that kidnappers try to capture the bride and hold her for ransom.

 Thankfully, this isn’t a concern most modern couples face!
 In a Jewish wedding, the arrangement of the bride and groom is the opposite—the bride stands on the right side of the chuppah, so her guests should sit on the right and the groom’s should sit on the left.
 Having a secular ceremony?
 It varies, though the Christian version is more common.